 YES!
 Always!
 We are often 3 photographers.
 Two main photographers and then an assistant who is also a photographer who captures the reactions of family and friends while we cover the couple.
 For example, during the first dance.
 While your lead photographer is covering the dance, our second photographer or assistant is getting that priceless shot of Mom wiping a tear from her eye.

 A wedding day is packed full of events that happen quickly and emotions and moments that are happening everywhere.
 We want to be sure we have cameras available to capture every smile, teardrop, and embrace.
 After all, when you look back at your wedding photos, just that one photo can bring back all those feels.

 How does a typical wedding photoshoot go?

 First, I believe there is no typical wedding photoshoot.
 Each one is as complex and unique as the couple.
-My best advice is listen to your photographer on the timing of the day and trust their experience to know how long they need to capture the various groupings throughout the day.
+My best advice is to listen to your photographer on the timing of the day and trust their experience to know how long they need to capture the various wedding photos throughout the day.
 You wouldn’t tell the baker how long to take baking the cake, or the florist how long to take designing your arrangements, it is the same with your photography.